charltoncr/jsstrip/README.md

 $ jsstrip --help
 Usage: jsstrip [flags] [infile] [> outfile]

-jsstrip removes white space and comments from javascript files.
+jsstrip removes white space and comments from a javascript file.

 IT ASSUMES LINES END WITH ";".
 Use jslint (JavaScript Lint) to make sure.